 \subsection{Privacy Protection in Computer Vision}

-With pervasive camera for surveillance or smart home devices, privacy-preserving visual recognition has draw increasing interests from both industry and academia, since (1) due to their computationally demanding nature, it is often impractical to run visual recognition tasks all at the resource-limited local device end.
-Communicating (part of) data to the cloud is indispensable; (2) while traditional privacy concerns mostly arise from the unsecured channel between cloud and device (e.g, malicious third-party eavesdropping), customers now possess increasing concerns against sharing their private visual information to the cloud (which might turn malicious itself).
+With pervasive cameras for surveillance or smart home devices, privacy-preserving visual recognition has drawn increasing interests from both industry and academia, mainly for two reasons.
+First, due to the devices' computationally demanding nature, it is often impractical to run visual recognition tasks at the resource-limited local device end.
+Communicating (part of) data to the cloud is indispensable.
+Second, while traditional privacy concerns mostly arise from the unsecured channel between cloud and device (e.g., malicious third-party eavesdropping), customers now possess increasing concerns against sharing their private visual information to the cloud (which might turn malicious itself).

-A few cryptographic solutions \cite{erkin2009privacy,yonetani2017privacy} were developed to locally encrypt visual information in a homomorphic way, i.e., the cryptosystems allow for basic arithmetic classifiers over encrypted data.
-However, many encryptions-based solution will incur high computational costs at the local platforms.
+A few cryptographic solutions \cite{erkin2009privacy,yonetani2017privacy} were developed to encrypt visual information in a homomorphic way locally, i.e., the cryptosystems allow for basic arithmetic classifiers over encrypted data.
+However, many encryption-based solutions will incur high computational costs at local platforms.
 It is also challenging to generalize the cryptosystems to more complicated classifiers. \cite{chattopadhyay2007privacycam} combined the detection of regions of interest and the real encryption techniques to improve privacy while allowing general surveillance to continue.
-A seemingly reasonable, and computationally cheaper option is to extract and transmit feature descriptors from raw images, and transmit those features only.
+A seemingly reasonable and computationally cheaper option is to extract and transmit feature descriptors from raw images and transmit those features only.
 Unfortunately, a previous study \cite{mahendran2016visualizing} revealed that considerable information of original images could still be recovered from standard HOG or SIFT features (even they look visually distinct from natural images), making them fragile to privacy hacking too.